salkenov1/start_with_github/README.md

 - A Repository will be created and the project will be announced in #current-project channel in our Discord server and featured during an upcoming announcement by Andrei
 - If the project has enough demand, a dedicated channel will be created to accomodate discussions.

-### Rules

-In order to ensure that students hard work and time are not exploited, there are a couple of rules that will need to be followed for any project:

-The project repo and discussion channels, will be hosted under the Zero To Mastery Github organization/Discord Server The project must use the Creative Commons Attribution 4.0 International License The project must contain and adhere to the code of conduct guide found here

-# Current Projects

-You can view all current projects here or you can view the specific #current-projects channel in our Discord Community that gives you a little more detail on each project.

 # What is open source?